 Patient Rights & Responsibilities

-You have a right to privacy.
-Examinations, consultations and treatment will be conducted in private.
+You have the right to privacy.
+Examinations, consultations, and treatment will be conducted in private.

 You have the right to communicate with health care providers in confidence and to have any individually identifiable health care information about you protected.
 You must authorize any release of personal health information, except when required by law.
 You also have the right to review and to obtain a copy of your own medical record and to request amendments to your record.